lekshmanmj/MJL001/README.md

-# I, Lekshman M J, hereby declare that I myself coded the logics and have uploaded the files in Github.
+# I, Lekshman M J, hereby declare that I myself framed the logics and programmed the solution and have uploaded the files in Github.